What You Need to Know About Crossing Guard

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Coordination: Adjusting actions in relation to others' actions.

-- Construction Site Crossing Guard
+- School Crossing Guard

-- Road Crossing Guard
+- Crossing Watchman

-Is There Job Demand for Crossing Guards?
+Job Opportunities for Crossing Guards